xry111/XDOJ-v3/Documentation/Mission.md

 `xdoj3-sim` would calculate source code similarity, in order to help jurys to root out cheaters.

-`xdoj3-spj` would a library for problem setters to write special judges easily.
+`xdoj3-spj` would be a library for problem setters to write special judges easily.